ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/append.markdown

 {PANEL: Usage Samples}

-* In this sample we use the [first overload](../../../../document-extensions/timeseries/client-api/session/append#overload-1) to append an entry with a single value.
+* In this sample we append an entry with a single value.
-  Though We run a loop to append multiple entries, all entries are appended in a single transaction when `SaveChanges` is called.
+  Though We run a loop to append multiple entries, all entries are appended in a single transaction when `SaveChanges` is executed.
    {CODE timeseries_region_TimeSeriesFor-Append-TimeSeries-Range@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample we use the [second overload](../../../../document-extensions/timeseries/client-api/session/append#overload-2) to append a time series entry with three values.
+* In this sample we append a time series entry with three values.
    {CODE timeseries_region_Append-With-IEnumerable@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}